VKotsira/sTarML/README.md

 # sTarML: A Sequence-Based Machine Learning Framework for Predicting Bacterial sRNA-mRNA Interactions

-sTarML prepares RefSeq genome + GTF for a given NCBI Taxonomy ID, builds TSS-window regions near start codons, and predicts sRNA targets using bundled k-mer vectorizers/scalers and a trained model.
+sTarML prepares RefSeq genome + GTF for a given NCBI Taxonomy ID, builds start-codon–centered windows (covering 200 nt upstream and 100 nt downstream of the ATG), and predicts sRNA targets using bundled k-mer vectorizers/scalers and a trained model.

 ---